Behavioral Risk Factor Surveillance System (BRFSS)

 : The Behavioral Risk Factor Surveillance System (BRFSS) is a state-based system of telephone health surveys that collects information on health risk behaviors, preventive health practices, and health care access primarily related to chronic disease and injury.
 The survey was established in 1984.
 Data are collected monthly in all 50 states, Puerto Rico, the U.S. Virgin islands, and Guam.

-: Centers for Disease Control and Prevention, Public Health Surveillance Program Office (CDC/PHSPO)
+: Centers for Disease Control and Prevention, Public Health Surveillance and Informatics Program Office (CDC/PHSIPO)

 Data Years Available

 : 1984-present; not all states participated prior to 2001.